camel-clarkson/K-LEB/README.md

 3. The ability to monitor events periodically with a high-resolution kernel timer

 ## Supported Kernel
-Linux Kernel 4.13.0-15 and earlier
+The current build is tested on Linux Kernel 6.2.0-26 and earlier

 ## Supported Processors
-Currently K-LEB supports Intel/x86 processors with hardware performance counters only
+This version of K-LEB supports Intel/x86 processors up to core i7 with hardware performance counters

 # Setup